What Is a Caregiving Webinar?

 What is a Caregiving Webinar: Webinar Video Two A Refresher and How to Use the Chat Feature to Chat With Pamela

-This webinar video is a quick refresher of how to register to attend one of Pamela’s caregiving webinars.
+This webinar video is a quick refresher of how to register to attend Pamela’s caregiving webinars.
 Also included is a screen share by Pamela of how the chat feature works.
-Caregivers in Pamela’s online groups chat with Pamela to have questions answered and to share information with other caregivers and aging adults who participate in the caregiving webinars and online caregiving courses.
+Caregivers in Pamela’s online webinars can chat with Pamela to have questions answered and to share information with other caregivers and aging adults who participate in the caregiving webinars and online caregiving courses.

 If you are still curious to learn more about caregiver support, click to read: 10 Frequently Asked Questions About Caregiver Support.